cebert/examples-ai-bedrock-agent-national-parks/README.md

 This project showcases:

 - An AWS Bedrock Agent integration with an external API, such as the U.S. National Parks Service API
-- Using AWS CDK infrastructure as code (IaC) to deploy a Bedrock agent
+- Using AWS CDK infrastructure as code (IaC) to deploy a Bedrock agent using the (currently) experimental [AWS Generative AI Constructs Library](https://github.com/awslabs/generative-ai-cdk-constructs)
 - TypeScript Lambda function development

 ## Features